luke10x/easy-login/README.md

 - If @Deployment(testable = true) it is possible to use Mockito mocks as the tests run in the container using this mode, but for some reason it does not seem to stop on breakpoints while debugging.
 - As kind of separate issue, the tests cannot start if IDE debugger is not listening.
+- Does not look like tests run in Testable Deployments at all that can be todo with missing Junit dependencies in the shrinkwrap archive of the web container.
+  Sometimes to spot errors like that is easy as Test result is successful(!), but in reality no test has run.
+  `07:29:07,646 INFO  [org.jboss.weld.Bootstrap] (Weld Thread Pool -- 2) WELD-000119: Not generating any bean definitions from dev.luke10x.easylogin.registration.RegistrationControllerTest because of underlying class loading error: Type com.gargoylesoftware.htmlunit.WebClient from [Module "deployment.44fde11d-8f41-4669-8169-32e44babfa56.war" from Service Module Loader] not found.
+If this is unexpected, enable DEBUG logging to see the full error.`
+  I think that in this case it should treat the failure as critical and fail the test.
+- Found Mockito configuration that works.
+Unfortunately that is an old version.
+With this version now MockitoAnnotations.openMocks does not work...

 ### Resources